 It grows best in a well-drained, moist soil.
 Cilantro plants should be spaced about 6 to 8 inches apart.
-To harvest fresh cilantro all season, make successive sowings every 2 to 3 weeks starting in late spring.
-From the time of sowing seed, cilantro leaves can begin to be harvested in about 3 to 4 weeks.
-Cilantro seeds can be harvested in about 45 days.
 Tips For Growing Chives Indoors.
 By Becca Badgett (Co-author of How to Grow an EMERGENCY Garden) Growing chives indoors make perfect sense so that you may have them near the kitchen.

 Use chives liberally in dishes; chives growing indoors will benefit from a regular trim.
-Keep reading to learn more about how to grow chives indoors.
-How to Grow Chives Indoors A sunny south window offers the six to eight hours of full sunlight needed when growing chives inside.
-Advertisement.
 How To Grow Cilantro Indoors.
 Cilantro is often referred to as coriander.

 It’s one of the basics planted in most herb gardens indoors and out.
 It’s relatively easy to grow.
 Cilantro strongly resembles parsley because it’s a member of the parsley family.
 Although, cilantro plants at maturity are more feathery in appearance.
 Cilantro is an annual.
 Some individuals know it as “Chinese Parsley.”
 Growing cilantro indoors is the best way to have ready access to this herb.
 Cilantro, like parsley and other green leafy herbs needs bright sunlight.
 Tips For Growing Cilantro Herbs Indoors.
 By Molly Lavins Growing cilantro indoors can be as successful and flavorful as growing cilantro in your garden if you give the plant a little extra care.